 I soon found that this strange new practice helped relieve me from the bondage of eating disorders and exercise addiction.

 I was trained and received my teacher’s certificate in 2005 in the Ashtanga lineage of Sri K. Pathabi Jois through my teacher Paul Dallaghan.
 I practice Iyengar and Yoga de l'energie with Jean Lechim, long-time direct student of the late B.K.S Iyengar.

-I continue to study vinyasa flow and hatha yoga and take part regularly in meditation, pranayama and philosophy workshops.
+I continue to study yoga texts and the spiritual arts and take part regularly in meditation, pranayama and philosophy workshops.

-I am very interested in personal development (certified self-empowerment coach), rooted in the depths of self-discovery!
+I am very interested in personal development rooted in the depths of self-discovery!